 I talked with the nurses about hospice care for Mom and this time around it was easier to get started.
 As soon as hospice gave Mom a specialized pain killer for bone cancer, she was pain free.
 This was the very first time she had been without pain in decades.
 Gradually, they needed to add morphine.
 Five months after Dad’s death, Mom died peacefully with Beth and me cheering her on.
 Hospice brought Mom through to a peaceful, pain-free death.

 When to Call Hospice

 For example, I have a friend whose 65-year-old father is dying from prostate cancer.
-He may live several more months and he isn’t in pain.
-Still, he needs nursing care for tubes that take care of body waste.
-He is prone to infections.
-He needs to be gradually worked into more intensive care.
-He will eventually need pain management, and I have been encouraging her to call hospice if only to just talk with them.
-She is reluctant and afraid she will “jinx” him.
-What if he gets better?
+He may live several more months and he isn’t yet in pain.
+Still, he needs skilled nursing care to help maintain an ostomy and he is very susceptible to infections.
+He will gradually require more intensive care, including pain management, and I have been encouraging her to call hospice if only to just talk with them.
+If he isn’t ready yet, then at least she has some answers about how patients “qualify” for hospice care and what their services entail.
+Still, she is reluctant and afraid she will “jinx” him.
+What if her dad gets better?

 Fantastic, I say!
 People have been known to go on and off hospice several times.
 That happened to the elderly mother of another of my friends.
 She began receiving hospice care until her condition improved and she “graduated” from hospice.
 She went through this admission and discharge cycle twice without any problems.
 These care providers are extremely accommodating.
 Eventually, she died peacefully under their care.
 It was worth it.